 We've never had a crisis.
 It won't happen to us.
 If it does, we can sweep it under the rug.

+In addition, won't executives point to a large company that got roasted in 2021 yet survived?
 They'll say, Well, Facebook survived just fine.
 We can too.

-Mark Zuckerberg's combination of denial and deflection against a scathing Wall Street Journal series worked well.
+On the surface, Mark Zuckerberg's combination of denial and deflection against a scathing Wall Street Journal series worked well.

 We'll try that if we face a crisis, which we won't, they'll argue.